plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 }
 ```

-Here, we&#8217;re playing a few tricks to ensure that AutoMapper definitely only gets initialized _once_.
+Here, we're playing a few tricks to ensure that AutoMapper definitely only gets initialized _once_.
 Our production code needs to use this to initialize AutoMapper early in its life.

 In order to match production as closely as possible during our tests, we ought to execute the same code at test time, very early in the life of any particular test class execution.
 The first thing our testing convention needs, then, is a definition for how to ensure AutoMapper gets initialized before any test class runs.
 We saw the rule mentioned earlier, and here is its implementation, which we drop into the test project near the TestingConvention: